brettz9/idb-schema/Readme.md

 This gets the most recently entered version number.
 This should only be needed by classes extending `idb-schema`.

+### schema.setCurrentVersion(version)

+Sets the current version of the schema.
+This should only be needed by classes extending `idb-schema`.

 ### schema.addStore(name, [opts])

 Create object store with `name`.